Working with salon owners can be stimulating, exciting and sometimes downright frustrating.

 Why do I say that?

-Because these wonderful, hardworking people should be making much greater financial returns from their businesses than they normally are.
+Because these wonderful, hardworking people should be achieving much greater financial returns from their businesses than they normally do.

 They are often the hardest workers in their salons, see the most clients, sell the most product and usually work the longest hours but in too many instances are taking home very little (if anything) in the way of financial recompense.